Naman2003-gupta/NovaMart/README.md

 ## Deployment

-Fusion Electronics supports a wide range of deployment platforms, including Vercel, Render, AWS, and more.
+NovaMart supports a wide range of deployment platforms, including Vercel, Render, AWS, and more.
 You can deploy both the frontend and backend servers to your preferred cloud provider.

 It also supports containerized and enterprise-grade deployments (blue/green deployments, canary releases, etc.) using Docker and Kubernetes.
 For more details on deployments, see the [DEPLOYMENT GUIDE](DEPLOYMENT.md) file.